Statewide Domestic Violence Hotline

 - Collaborations with other agencies and community partners to identify and disseminate appropriate materials.

-In October 2002, the IPS was awarded another grant to implement the recommendations developed from the needs assessment.
-Based on these recommendations, and the newly acquired funds, the IPS identified, purchased and distributed, in collaboration with its community partners, the following materials to reduce violence against women in Georgia:
+In October 2002, the IPP was awarded another grant to implement the recommendations developed from the needs assessment.
+Based on these recommendations, and the newly acquired funds, the IPP identified, purchased and distributed, in collaboration with its community partners, the following materials to reduce violence against women in Georgia:

 - Protection Orders: Things You Need to Know (English and Spanish)